 |

-- absolute configuration at the alpha position
+- Absolute configuration at the alpha position

 - L and D is different from R and S. L is not always S, and D is not always R.